 In the first programme he looks at the war of the speeds and the early glory days of the vinyl single, which pitted stars like Judy Garland up against Frank Sinatra, then brought us Elvis and Bill Haley.
 All this set against a brave new world of cheap "portable" record players, exotic new vinyl juke boxes and the birth of the singles charts.

-Contributors include Tom Jones, actor Martin Freeman, Myleene Klass, songwriter Diane Warren, musician Soweto Kinch, Bob Stanley from St. Etienne, Michael Bradley from the Undertones, the Reverend Run, DJ Cosmo, Pete Shelley from The Buzzcocks, Pete Waterman, Mike Read, David Jensen, Johnnie Walker, Bob Harris and Neil Fox
+Contributors include Tom Jones, actor Martin Freeman, Myleene Klass, songwriter Diane Warren, musician Soweto Kinch, Bob Stanley from St. Etienne, Michael Bradley from the Undertones, the Reverend Run, DJ Cosmo, Pete Shelley from Buzzcocks, Pete Waterman, Mike Read, David Jensen, Johnnie Walker and Bob Harris.

 First broadcast in 2009.